OpenWork-NZ/mdwg/docs/_defs/class-MD_Metadata.md

 ---
 # class - MD_Metadata

-*In order to create consistent structured metadata, we need a schema to provide a structure and a class to hold it.
+*In order to create consistent structured metadata to describe spatial resources, we need a schema to provide a structure and a class to hold it.
 MD_Metadata provides this for ISO19115-1.*

 - **Governance** -  *ISO*
 - **Metadata Type -** *structural*
-- *ICSM Level of Agreement* - ⭑⭑
+- *ICSM Level of Agreement* - ⭑⭑⭑⭑

 ## Definition